25 of the Best Free Vocal Plugins (VST, AU, AAX)

 Check it out: DSP-2

-As a dedicated vocal plugin, you can fix the key your vocals are in and then eq them.
-This is a specially useful feature since it makes the eq a lot more intuitive.
+As a dedicated free vocal VST plugin, you can fix the key your vocals are in and then eq them.
+This is a specially useful feature since it makes the EQ a lot more intuitive.
 The Room emulator is based on the Schroeder model and is also low on C.P.U. usage.
 Additionally, if you place this at the beginning of your master chain then it will also brighten the overall sound.

 Parametric Equalizer by Tokyo Dawn